Free Overnight RV Parking: 12 Places That Are Easy, Legal, And Safe

 Use Google satellite view before you go to determine if you can get around the parking lot and where you could park.

-Free RV Parking on Side Streets
+Overnight Free Parking on Side Streets

-However, you ARE NOT allowed to stay in the RV overnight (oops!).
+However, you ARE NOT allowed to STAY in the RV overnight (oops!).

 If you want to try for this, don't make it obvious you are inside if sleeping is not allowed (and it's probably not).
+If you can stealth camp, such as in a van, you may be able to get away with parking anywhere in SLC.

 I mean... do this at your own risk.
 This is also a place criminals might be lurking.

 Be aware you may get a knock in the middle of the night.
-It could be the owner, it could be the police.
+It could be the owner, and it could be the police.

 Just be prepared to move on short notice.
-Don't draw attention to yourself AKA don't put down your stabilizers, don't put out slides, don't have your step out, NOTHING.
+Don't draw attention to yourself, AKA don't put down your stabilizers, don't put out slides, don't have your step out, NOTHING.
 Lights off at night.

 I have never utilized a dealership.
 I DID utilize a parking area at a service center before.